Lawmakers throw eggs at Kosovo prime minister

 Kosovo seceded from Serbia in 2008, almost a decade after NATO intervened with air strikes to drive out Serbian forces and halt the killing and expulsion of ethnic Albanian civilians during a two-year counter-insurgency war.

-Serbia does not recognize Kosovo as sovereign, but relations have improved in recent years as both seek to draw closer to membership of the European Union.
+Serbia does not recognise Kosovo as sovereign, but relations have improved in recent years as both seek to draw closer to membership of the European Union.
+(Reporting by Fatos Bytyci; Editing by Matt Robinson and Ralph Boulton)